-Ink converters work either with a piston (where you twist the knob at the top to draw the ink into the reservoir) or as a rubber tube (where you squeeze the air out of the reservoir, place it in ink, and then release it to draw the ink in).
+Ink converters work either with a piston (where you twist the knob at the top drawing ink into the reservoir) or as a rubber tube (where you squeeze the air out of the reservoir, place it in the fountain pen ink, and then release it to draw the ink in through air pressure).

-Ink converters require bottled ink to fill your fountain pen, so you'll likely have to buy that separate, but there's so many options out there for fountain pen ink.
+Ink converters require bottled ink to fill your fountain pen, so you'll likely have to buy that separate, but there are so many options out there for fountain pen ink.

-Some fountain pens allow for both converters and cartridges interchangeably.
-Other than that, your fountain pen will come with the converter built into the pen itself.
+Some fountain pens allow for both converters and ink cartridges interchangeably.
+Other than that, your fountain pens will come with the converter built into the pen itself.

 Before beginning, you will need:

 - the correct converter for your brand of fountain pen